filipakapog/github-slideshow/_posts/0000-01-02-filipakapog.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-"With great power comes great responsability" - Spiderman Use the left arrow to go back!
+-"With great power comes great responsability" - Spiderman Use the left arrow to go back!